P-OPSTeam/axelar-tools/README.md

 passwd $USER
 ```

+Make also sure u set the ulimit -n 16384 permanent.

 ## Let's start

 Make sure you are NOT using root when running the scripts below.
 You must be logged in with the user created previously: